jcuenod/chicory-lang/README.md

 - Algebraic data types
 - JSX support and compiles to JSX

-## Eventual Goals
+## Goals

 - Performant JS
 - Readable compiled JSX (? maybe this is not a goal)
+- Easy bindings to JS libraries
-- Excellent interop story with the JS ecosystem
+- JS FFI?

 ## TODO